ExpressionEngine/ExpressionEngine-User-Guide/source/how_to/building_a_simple_news_site.rst

 Categories are a nice way to better organize all of your content in each Channel.
-While we aren't creating any Categories for the purposes of this guide, know that they are a very powerful feature with full hiearchy support and more.
+While we aren't creating any Categories for the purposes of this guide, know that they are a very powerful feature with full hierarchy support and more.
 See the :doc:`Categories </cp/channel/cat/index>` section for more information.

 Status Group